mkilikrates/documentation/Docker/k8s/kind/argo-cd/examples/nginx-deploy/README.md

 [Official documentation about this image](https://hub.docker.com/_/nginx)

-## Using gitea as Local git repository provider
+For the purpose of testing and making changes in this deployment, please follow steps on [gitea](../../../gitea/) or [gilab](../../../gitlab/) to install a git server, then steps bellow to create a new repository

-For the purpose of testing and making changes in this deployment, please follow steps on [this link](../../../gitea/README.md) to install gitea, then steps bellow to create a new repository
+## create a new repository

 ```bash
 # create a folder